OmSonawane4/Send-Notification-using-Spring-Qualifier/README.md

 The program showcases a common use case with a messaging interface and two implementations (Email and SMS services).
+In the controller class, @Qualifier is used to differentiate and inject the EmailMessageService into the emailService field and the SMSMessageService into the smsService field.
 ### @Qualifier
-The @qualifier annotation provides a mechanism to specify precisely which bean should be injected during autowiring.
+The @Qualifier annotation provides a mechanism to specify precisely which bean should be injected during autowiring.
+The @Qualifier annotation in Spring is used to resolve ambiguity during dependency injection.
+When multiple beans of the same type exist in the Spring application context, @Autowired alone cannot determine which specific bean to inject.